 The Capital One Platinum card doesn’t come with a rewards package, but it does have plenty of features in place to help you build credit.
 One in particular is the CreditWise feature, which allows you to check your credit score and monitor your credit over time.

-The card also comes with a number of protections such as travel accident insurance, auto rental coverage, fraud protection, extended warranties, price protection, 24-hour roadside assistance and 24-hour travel assistance services.
+The card also comes with a number of protections such as fraud coverage, emergency card services and identity theft protection.

 Having all of this with no annual fee is a much more inviting option than going the secured credit card route.
 You want a card that will help you build credit over time while allowing you to practice responsible cardholder habits.
 Once you’re able to bring your credit to good enough standing to be approved for another card, the Capital One Platinum will leave you in good shape.